socialvibe/truex-ctv-web-reference-app/README.md

 The key difference between SSAI and CSAI is that SSAI requires time offset calculations since ads are stitched into the timeline, while CSAI simply pauses/resumes the main video at the ad break `timeOffset`.

-**Note**: The CSAI implementation also demonstrates IDVx ad integration using the `adParameters` field, showing how multiple ad types can be sequenced in a single ad pod.
+**Note**: Both SSAI and CSAI implementations support multiple interactive ads per ad break (TrueX, IDVx) with fallback ads, showing how different ad types can be sequenced in a single ad pod.

 # Build/Develop/Deploy